How to Care for a Meteorite Ring

 1. Understand What Makes Meteorite Rings Unique

-2. Keep Your Ring Dry
+2. Keep Your Meteorite Ring Completely Dry

-3. Avoid Chemicals
+3. Avoid Chemicals at All Costs

 4. Regular Cleaning for Longevity